Gumpy-Q/MALscrap-suite/README.md

 * [Pandas](https://pandas.pydata.org/docs/getting_started/install.html)

 ### Run it
-You will only need to run the script and follow the instruction in the command prompt.
+When you will run the script, follow the instruction in the command prompt.
 Beware: scraping large temporal range might be a bit RAM intensive (800 MB for 2021 to 2010)

 This is may not be the fastest way to scrap MAL (30s to scrap all 2020 anime content with 15 seconds of sleep time to avoid making MAL mad at me)